 For more information, please visit: www.nottingham.ac.uk/english/careers

-In 2016, 92.2% of undergraduates in the School of English who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £19,061 with the highest being £28,000.*
+89.3% of undergraduates from the School of English secured graduate level employment or further study within 15 months of graduation.
+The average annual salary was £22, 441.*